Best Honey for Gut Health

 Does honey kill good gut bacteria?

-No—this is one of honey most interesting properties.
+No—this is one of honey's most interesting properties.
 Honey has selective antimicrobial activity, meaning it inhibits pathogenic bacteria (E. coli, Salmonella, H. pylori, C. difficile) while supporting beneficial bacteria (Bifidobacterium, Lactobacillus).
 The prebiotic oligosaccharides in honey feed beneficial bacteria, while the antibacterial compounds (hydrogen peroxide, low pH, methylglyoxal in manuka) target pathogenic species.
 This selective action is well-documented in multiple studies.